Finhabits-RetoFinanciero

 The Essentials (TL;DR)

-- Before worrying, check if you had taxable activity, reporting minimums, and whether you’re receiving your forms via e-delivery.
+• Before worrying, check if you had taxable activity and reporting minimums.

 Why Is There So Much Confusion About Investment Forms?